ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/mint-your-first-token.md

 In this article, we'll tell you about creating your first fungible token (Jetton) on TON.

-To mint Jettons we will be using the [TON Minter](https://minter.ton.org/) browser service.
+To mint Jettons we will be using the [TON Minter](https://minter.ton.org/) / [TON Minter testnet](https://minter.ton.org/?testnet=true) browser service.

 ## 📖 What you'll learn